PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 08:07:27
+Last updated: 2024-04-06 08:08:01
-Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby
+Random Quote: Shelly, remember when you thought you had leprosy, and it was just a patch of dry skin? - Mary